whinee/DCIT23-Finals/docs/README.md

     </a>
 </p>

+Hello!
+We are Group 1 from BSCS 1-3 in Cavite State University Main Campus.
 This group consists of Trisha Carias, Neil Crisostomo, and Mikyla Reign, led by Jeremy Vien Arriola.

 The group work is about simulating a grocery shop using JOptionPane.